codedmarve/push_swap/README.md

 - **Duration:** 3 weeks

 ## 42 Student?
-If you are a 42 student and you still don't understand what is expected of you in this project or you find it difficult to begin your coding, then stay tuned, I will drop a very detailed step by step explanation to how I solved this project.
-In other not to spoil the fun and also help you become confident of your coding, you won't be seeing any codes but only logical expalnations.
-I will also give you tasks to help you complete the the project.
+If you are a 42 student and you still don't understand what is expected of you in this project or you don't know how to start, then stay tuned, I will drop a very detailed step-by-step explanation on how I approached this project.
+In other not to spoil the fun and also help you become confident of your coding skills, you won't be seeing any codes but only logical expalnations.
+I will also give you step-by-step tasks to help you complete the the project.

 ## Rules and Operations
 The project follows the following rules and operations: